 Here at Northern Homestead, we love fermented foods.
 We love them because they are delicious, healthy, and simple to make.
 It is a great way to preserve the harvest.
-Learn the basics of fermenting food at home.
+Learn the basics of fermenting fruit and vegetables at home.

-There is a whole science on how food gets Lacto fermented by using just salt and if needed water.
-The book Fermented Vegetables covers a lot of it along with some interesting stories.
+There is a whole science to how fruit and vegetables get lacto-fermented using just salt, and, if needed, water.
+The book Fermented Vegetables covers a lot of it, along with some interesting stories.
+If you are into that, we would highly recommend the book.
 However, in our home kitchen, we just need to know how to ferment food safely and deliciously.
-That’s what this post is about.
+That’s what this article is about.

-What you will need to make fermented food
+What you will need to ferment fruit and vegetables

 Fermenting is simple!
-You do not need any special equipment.
+You do not require any special equipment.
 Start with using whatever you have in your kitchen and add special equipment as you see a need for it.

 You will need:

-A weighing stone or a plate with some weight on it to keep the brine up.
+2. A weighing stone or a plate with some weight on it to keep the fermentation covered with brine.
 The Tupperware shaker insert fits well into my jars to hold the veggies down, also small cups can be used as well.
-A plastic bag with some water in it works well for fermenting in jars.
+A plastic bag filled with water works well for fermenting in jars.

-A fermentation kit is a great kit to have, and we would recommend it, but as you read above you can start with whatever you have in your kitchen.
+That said, the fermentation kit is a great addition, and we would recommend it.
+As you read above, you can start with whatever you have in your kitchen, but this kit includes lids, weighing stones, and a tamper — very handy.

 Brine and salt

-The salt brings out the juices in the vegetables, so no water is needed to ferment.
+The salt draws out the vegetables’ juices, so no water is needed for fermentation.
 Make sure to weigh the veggies down, and the fermentation can begin.

 If you want to ferment bigger chunks of vegetables or fruit, you will need a water brine.
 Use clean, unchlorinated water.
 If tap water is all you have, I’d recommend boiling it before making brine.

 What salts to use?
-Preferably you want natural real salt with no additives and not refined.
-I have used Canning and Pickling Salt successfully, however at least here in Canada it does not say that the salt is not refined, so it probably is.
+Preferably, you want natural, unrefined salt with no additives.
+I have used Canning and Pickling Salt successfully; however, at least here in Canada, it does not say that the salt is not refined, so it probably is.
 Also, fine salt dissolves better than coarse salt.

 How much salt to use?
 Ideally, you want to use 1-3% salt to the weight of vegetables or water for brine.
 More salt slows the fermentation down.
-Researching it a bit I have found that northern countries tend to use less salt, but Asian countries and also the US recommend a higher percentage of salt.
+Researching it a bit, I have found that northern countries tend to use less salt, but Asian countries, as well as the US, recommend a higher percentage of salt.

 If you ferment vegetables without a water brine, just taste the mixture.
-It should be salty, but not unpleasant salty.
-For example, if you have 1-kilogram cabbage and you use 1 tablespoon = 20-gram salt, it results in being 2% salt.
+It should be salty, but not unpleasantly salty.
+For example, if you have 1 kilogram (2 pounds) of cabbage and use 1 tablespoon (20 grams) of salt, that results in approximately 2% salt.
 For my taste, it’s quite salty.
-Use your taste buds, because you can use a bit less or more.
+Use your taste buds; you can use a bit less or a bit more.

-Water brine of course can not be tasted.
-According to the book Fermented Vegetables for a basic brine, you will need – 1 gallon of water to 1/2 cup of salt.
-1/2 cup of salt is ≈ 120 grams which convert to a bit more than a 3% brine.
-To be closer to 2% use 1/3 cup = 80 gram.
+Making water brine: According to the book Fermented Vegetables, for a basic brine, use 1 gallon of water and 1/2 cup of salt.
+1/2 cup (120g) of salt, which converts to a 3% brine.
+To be closer to 2% use 1/3 cup (80g) of salt.

 Cucumber brine is always saltier than brine for other vegetables.
-The Shockey’s in Fermented Vegetables suggest using 3/4 cup of salt to 1 gallon of water.
-Again you can make them half-salt and sour to enjoy right away.
+The Shockey’s in Fermented Vegetables suggest using 3/4 cup of salt (200 g) to 1 gallon of water, resulting in a 5% brine.
+That is very salty and would keep them crispy for long-term storage.
+To avoid that much salt, you can make them half-salt and sour to enjoy right away.
+For long-term storage, you can use our fermented cucumber for a winter recipe.

 Make it tasty

-Adding grape leaves or horseradish (you can use just the stem of the leaf or the root) will keep your ferments more crispy without adding too much salt.
+Adding leaves from grapes, sour cherries, black currants, or horseradish (you can use just the stem or the root) will keep your ferments crisper.
+They also add some flavor.

-The simple rule to succeed with fermenting is to keep it covered with brine.
+The simple rule for fermenting is to keep it covered with brine.
 Here is where the weighing stone or a plate with some weight on it to keep the brine up comes in handy.
 The Tupperware shaker inserts in this picture fit well into the jar to hold the veggies down.

-While fermenting the jars might overflow, it is normal.
-To prevent a mess, keep your ferments on a plate or baking sheet.
+While fermenting, the jars might overflow; it is normal.
+To prevent a mess, place your ferments on a plate or baking sheet.

-Keep the ferments out of direct sunlight at room temperature (15 -24 C ).
-Cooler temperature will slow the process down, warmer will speed it up.
+Keep the ferments out of direct sunlight at room temperature (15 -24 °C).
+Cooler temperatures will slow the process down; warmer temperatures will speed it up.

-The fermentation is done if you see and hear no activity.
+Fermentation is complete if you see and hear no activity anymore.
 It usually takes about a week.
-Now transfer the ferments to a cooler place, a refrigerator is best.
-For that, you might also want to refill it into smaller jars.
-Make sure the fermented veggies are still all under the brine.
+Now transfer the ferments to a cooler place; a refrigerator is best.

 What to ferment

-When it comes to the question of what vegetables to ferment, it is easier to list what might not be such a good choice (potatoes, or broccoli), because almost anything tastes greatly fermented.
+When it comes to what vegetables to ferment, it is easier to list what might not be a good choice (potatoes or broccoli), because almost anything tastes great fermented.

-The book Fermented Vegetables: Creative Recipes for Fermenting 64 Vegetables & Herbs in Krauts, Kimchis, Brined Pickles, Chutneys, Relishes & Pastes offers more than 120 recipes, using the same basic methods for fermenting 64 different vegetables and herbs.
-They show how easy it is to make dozens of exciting dishes, including pickled brussels sprouts, curried golden beets, carrot kraut, and pickled green coriander.
+The book Fermented Vegetables: Creative Recipes for Fermenting 64 Vegetables & Herbs in Krauts, Kimchis, Brined Pickles, Chutneys, Relishes & Pastes offers more than 120 recipes, using the same basic methods to ferment 64 different vegetables and herbs.
+They show how easy it is to make dozens of exciting dishes, including pickled Brussels sprouts, curried golden beets, carrot kraut, and pickled green coriander.

 Fermentation examples

-Fermented pepper paste is a must-have in our hose.
+Fermented pepper paste is a must-have in our house.

 Sauerkraut is a staple in our house.
 We have made it the simple (poor man’s) way for years.
 See here how to make sauerkraut the simple way.